Recognizing the Symptoms of Bacterial Vaginosis

 Discomfort or itching

-While BV is not typically associated with intense itching or discomfort, some women may experience mild discomfort or a sensation of pressure in the vaginal area.
+While BV is not typically associated with intense itching or discomfort, some women may experience mild pain or a sensation of pressure in the vaginal area.
 This discomfort is usually mild and may be accompanied by a feeling of fullness in the lower abdomen.

 Burning Sensation